Chapter 9 - Special Little Italy District (LI)

 (b) alternative means of ventilation shall be provided, such as, but not limited to, central air conditioning or the provision of air conditioning sleeves, with such alternative means to conform to the provisions of Sections 27-752 to 27-756 of the Building Code of the City of New York.

-Any zoning lots partially located within 100 feet of the street line of Mulberry Street (Area A1) shall comply with the requirements set forth in Sections 109-211 (Use Group LI), 109-23 (Storefronts in New Buildings and Alterations of Existing Storefronts) and 109-24 (Sign Regulations).
+Any zoning lots partially located within 100 feet of the street line of Mulberry Street (Area A1) shall comply with the requirements set forth in Section 109-21 (Use Regulations), inclusive.

 Modifications of the provisions of this Chapter may be authorized by the City Planning Commission based upon receipt of an application, except that there shall be no modifications of any provision of Section 109-12, 109-22, 109-32 or 109-41 unless specifically allowed therein, provided that the Commission, after notification to the affected Community Board, certifies to the Commissioner of Buildings that there exists a compelling need for such modification and that such modifications are consonant with the objectives of the Special Little Italy District.
 The Commission may prescribe other appropriate conditions and safeguards to minimize adverse effects on the surrounding area.